PayPoint: History

-Operations
+In March 2024, PayPoint partnered with Lloyds Bank.
+It was announced that Lloyds Bank would be the main card acquiring partner for PayPoint.

+Services and operations

+Payment services

+PayPoint provides multi-channel payment solutions across the United Kingdom, including Open Banking, direct debit, card, and cash based transactions.
+Its services are widely used for utility bill payments, mobile top-ups, and public transport ticketing, through a network of more than 28,000 retail outlets.

-PayPoint allows cash payments at any one of 28,200 United Kingdom PayPoint outlets, 500 in Ireland and 9,000 in Romania.
-It also provides multi-channel payment for retailers – desktop, laptop, tablet, mobile, mPOS.
-In most cases, PayPoint's fees are usually paid by the payee organisation rather than by the payer, the notable exception being deposits into Monzo bank accounts, for which Monzo deducts a £1 fee from the deposited amount.
+In most cases, the service fees are paid by the payee organizations rather than the customer.
+A notable exception is cash deposits to Monzo bank accounts, where a £1 fee is deducted from the deposited amount.

-Collect+
+Parcel services (Collect+)

 In February 2011, Collect+ a parcel sending and collection service, was launched as a joint venture between PayPoint and Yodel.
-This service is available through almost 6,000 of the PayPoint retail network in the United Kingdom and allows customers to collect and send packages at their local convenience store.
+This service is available through 14,000 of the PayPoint retail network in the United Kingdom and allows customers to collect and send packages at their local convenience store.

 On 6 April 2020, PayPoint announced an agreement with Yodel to take full ownership of Collect+.

+In February 2024, PayPoint partnered with Royal Mail and its Collect+ service.